zhounagit/ClinicalTrial/README.md

 - Folder gephi graph (demo) folders have previous graphs made to domenstrate top high confidence/frequency serious adverse events to event "Death".
 - For more source data, please refer to Appendix.doc.
 - Analyzing Lethal Adverse Event Association Patterns in Clinical Trials_Draft.docx is the earlier version of paper draft, the classfication model on 3040 selected features can be considered in final paper.
+- Refer to /Users/HIA/Na/serious or ~/other for more test results.